Scientific Calculator

 Currency Converter

-Convert currencies with multi-convert mode, favorites, and live rates
+Convert currencies with live rates and favorites

 Age Calculator

-Calculate age with zodiac, generation, milestones, and fun facts
+Calculate exact age with zodiac and milestones